15 Cheapest Universities in Florida for International Students

 Search through the master's courses that are currently open for international students!

-If you're looking to save the most on your graduate studies abroad, University of West Florida should be at the top of your list.
-International students here pay only 5,930 USD to 13,854 USD annually for their master's degree.
+If you're looking to save the most on your graduate studies abroad, Southeastern University should be at the top of your list.
+International students here pay only 4,500 USD to 11,700 USD annually for their master's degree.

-One of the universities you should definitely check out for practical reasons is Saint Leo University.
+One of the universities you should definitely check out for practical reasons is Ave Maria University.
 Here, you can finish your master's degree with minimal stress on your finances.
-After all, the tuition rate for graduate studies at Saint Leo University is 6,360 USD to 8,640 USD.
+After all, the tuition rate for graduate studies at Ave Maria University is 5,568 USD to 11,718 USD.

 Saint Leo University, a Catholic university, is affiliated with the Order of Saint Benedict through a convent and monastery.
 It is the first and largest of its kind in Florida.
 More than 18,000 students are welcomed annually, not just into its campus but also through its online education portals.
 Around 40 programs are available, most of which are dedicated to the liberal arts.